temmiezy/p4/README.md

 - Authentication
 - It was built with custom html with bootstrap 4
 - The dashboard shows the summary of completed and yet to be completed plans
+- Plans whose completion time has passed is not flagged
+- Registered users will only see the plan thet create

 ## Database Summary
 - Planner has 2 tables in total (users, plans)